tanan/fluent-plugin-onekeyparse/README.md

 # fluent-plugin-onekeyparse

-[Fluentd](https://fluentd.org/) filter plugin to do something.
+[Fluentd](https://fluentd.org/) filter plugin to parse values of your selected key.

-TODO: write description for you plugin.

 ## Installation